Coderad32/Coderad32/README.md

 ---
 <br>

-## Why
+## Why Information Technology ?

-I'd like an opportunity/chance to work on projects I have developed over time and space.
-With your support continue to craft the software that is located here-in.
+I'd like an **opportunity/chance** to work on projects helping grow the community over time and space.
+With your support continue to craft the software that is located here on my account.

-With Collaboration / Contribution / Support I want to be bold about what I do on github with your kind support I know I will make good projects.
+With **Collaboration** / **Contribution** / **Support**
+I desire to build new projects on github with your kindness &&|| support.

-So ... without any further-ado [Mars Preserve Co-Op]{Source Code} at github.com/marspreserve a research | educational repository.
+So ... without any further-ado [Mars Preserve Co-Op]{Source Code} at github.com/marspreserve > Research | Educational > Repository.

-Thanks, For any opportunity you could provide.

-**Micro Wins Everyday**

-## Welcome

 Thanks for checking out the project.
 This workspace collects several small projects and research efforts related to farming technology, secure protocols, and EV infrastructure power generation and wealth building.